aishakhan0925/womenofjamstack/README.md

 {
   "name": "Your name", // required
   "jobTitle": "Your job title", // required
-  "company": "Your company", // required
+  "company": "Your company", // optional
   "bio": "A short bio, around the length of a Twitter bio.", // required "githubUsername": "yourGitHubUsername", // optional "twitterUsername": "yourTwitterUsername", // optional